SS Taiaroa: Court of Enquiry

 The Court of Enquiry commenced on 17 April under Mr Stratford, RM and Captain Morris, Nautical Assessor.
 It sat until 13 May.
 The Court found that the vessel was navigated safely up to the wind change at 3.30pm.
 Proper practice would have been to alter course as the ship had a light load.
 In addition, as the ship was on a lee shore with the wind and sea increasing, sounding should have been taken and these would have informed Captain Thomson that the ship was too close inshore.
 Thomson was considered negligent in failing to look at the compass and ignorant of his responsibility.
 Because of this his certificate was cancelled with the proviso because of his handling of the grounding that it be reissued after he served regularly at sea as mate.
 Costs of 16s 10d were charged against Thomson.

 Remnants

-The Kaikoura Museum has photographs of the Taiaroa before she was wrecked and on the beach at Waipapa Point.
+The Kaikōura Museum has photographs of the Taiaroa before she was wrecked and on the beach at Waipapa Point.
 The museum also has the cabin of the ship which is going to be restored.
 Inside the cabin was to be a folder with articles on the disaster, passengers, and vessel.